 - An original Edwardian bookshop, Daunt Books has long oak galleries and arranges its books by country rather than alphabetically.

-- A bibliophile’s paradise, Foyles’ flagship on Charing Cross Road has more than 200,000 books spread over five floors, with a stylish cafe at the top.
+- A bibliophile’s paradise, Foyles’ flagship on Charing Cross Road has more than 200,000 books spread over six floors, with a stylish cafe at the top.

 - Find travel books and maps at Stanfords' flagship Covent Garden store.

-- Waterstone’s Piccadilly is Europe’s largest bookstore, with regular book signings and fabulous views from its 5th View Bar.
+- Waterstone’s Piccadilly is one of Europe’s largest bookstore, with regular book signings and fabulous views from its 5th View Bar.

 - Search for rare and exquisite books at Shapero Rare Books in Mayfair.